pnpm/pnpm/README.md

 npm install -g pnpm
 ```

+> Do you wanna use pnpm on CI servers?
+See: [Continuous Integration](docs/recipes/continuous-integration.md).

 ## Usage

 Use `pnpm` in place of `npm`.
 It overrides `pnpm i`, `pnpm install` and some other command, the rest will passthru to `npm`.